 As you can see by the table, our system has no violations.
 It should be noted that some contaminants have been detected; however, these contaminants were detected well below New York State requirements.
-The Briarcliff Manor Water System is in full compliance with applicable State drinking water operating, and reporting requirements.
+It should be noted that the action level for lead was exceeded in two of the samples collected.
+We are required to present the following information on lead in drinking water: